-The cascade decomposition was designed to account for dynamic scaling (i.e. the dependence of predictability on spatial scale, see Sec.
+The cascade decomposition was designed to account for dynamic scaling (i.e., the dependence of predictability on spatial scale; see Sect.
 2.4).
 Without the decomposition, precipitation fields are expected to evolve similarly at all spatial scales following a single AR process.
-In such case, the lifetime of small- (large-) scale precipitation features would be overestimated (underestimated).
+In such cases, the lifetime of small-scale (large-scale) precipitation features would be overestimated (underestimated).
 Thus, our main hypothesis is that dynamic scaling properties are necessary to produce a realistic temporal evolution (lifetime) of precipitation across spatial scales.
-Consequently, this would give correct ensemble dispersion because the standard deviation of the perturbations is inversely related to predictability via equation (6).
+Consequently, this would give correct ensemble dispersion because the standard deviation of the perturbations is inversely related to predictability via Eq.
+(6).

-To test our hypothesis, we compared the stochastic nowcasts (nowcasts.steps module) with and without cascade decomposition, that is, using 8 or 1 cascade levels, respectively.
-The objective is to analyze the realism of the temporal evolution, not whether the AR is an appropriate model of the forecast error as in Sec.
+To test our hypothesis, we compared the stochastic nowcasts (nowcasts.steps module) with and without cascade decomposition, that is, using eight or one cascade levels, respectively.
+The objective is to analyze the realism of the temporal evolution, not whether the AR is an appropriate model of the forecast error as in Sect.
 4.6.
-In practice, this implies comparing the theoretical ACFs of forecast and observed fields as follows: 1) generate nowcasts with either an 8-level or 1-level cascade, 2) transform the forecast fields into the Lagrangian frame (by using the same motion field estimated at start time), 3) decompose the forecast fields into a 6-level cascade, 4) estimate the AR(2) parameters at each scale, 5) derive the full temporal auto-correlation function (ACF, see also Fig. 10), and 6) integrate the ACF to estimate the precipitation lifetime.
-The procedure is repeated for each forecast lead time up to 2 hours and also for the corresponding observations.
+In practice, this implies comparing the theoretical ACFs of forecast and observed fields as follows: (1) generate nowcasts with either an eight-level or one-level cascade, (2) transform the forecast fields into the Lagrangian frame (by using the same motion field estimated at start time), (3) decompose the forecast fields into a six-level cascade, (4) estimate the AR(2) parameters at each scale, (5) derive the full temporal ACF (see also Fig. 10) and (6) integrate the ACF to estimate the precipitation lifetime.
+The procedure is repeated for each forecast lead time up to 2 h and also for the corresponding observations.